cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 // Consensus and Connection proofs are ordered from source to destination but not including the
 // chain[N-1] consensus state on chainN (dest) since it is already known on the destination chain. type MultihopProof struct {
-    KeyProof *ProofData            // the key/value proof on the source chain (consensusState[0]) ConsensusProofs []*ProofData   // array of consensus proofs starting with proof of consensusState[0] state root on chain1 (consensusState[1])
+    KeyProofIndex uint32           // the index of the consensus state to prove the key/value on, normally 0 KeyProof *ProofData            // the key/value proof on the source chain (consensusState[0]) ConsensusProofs []*ProofData   // array of consensus proofs starting with proof of consensusState[0] state root on chain1 (consensusState[1])
     ConnectionProofs []*ProofData  // array of connection proofs starting with proof of conn[1,0] on chain1 (consensusState[1])